iterative/ldb-resources/_README_draft.md

 Now dataset `ds:large-cats` is saved.
 Since LDB defines the dataset as a collection of data objects and annotations, a particular dataset version will always remain reproducible.

-If we change a dataset and will save it again, this will create a new version, but we can still refer to the previous one if needed:
+If we change a dataset and save it again, this will create a new version, but we can still refer to the previous one if needed:

 | Step | Command |
 | --- | --- |